How To Install, Create and Run Python Programs on Android

 Python is a versatile programming language that can be used to build sites, apps, automation, AI and software, automate tasks, and conduct data analysis.
 The platform is irrelevant as you can now Install, create and run Python programs on your Android smartphone.
 However, we would suggest the experience is somewhat addicting and very geeky!

-It is quite a high-level, widely used and general-purpose language that can run on Android via different applications there from the library of PlayStore.
+It is quite a high-level, widely used, and general-purpose language that can run on Android via different applications from the PlayStore library.

 Python provides the following in a nutshell: